XeroAPI/Xero-CFML/README.md

 You can [create a Xero user account](https://www.xero.com/signup) for free.
 Xero does not have a designated "sandbox" for development.
 Instead you'll use the demo company for development.
 Learn how to get started with [Xero Development Accounts](http://developer.xero.com/documentation/getting-started/development-accounts/).

 ### Install Xero-CFML Library
 Download this library and place it in your webroot.
-There two directory maps in the Application.cfc file.
+There are two directory maps in the Application.cfc file.

 	<cfset this.mappings["/cfc"] = getDirectoryFromPath(getCurrentTemplatePath()) & "cfc/" />
     <cfset this.mappings["/common"] = getDirectoryFromPath(getCurrentTemplatePath()) & "common/" />

-Follow the configuration steps based on your type of Xero application.
+## Configuration of API Keys and Certificates
 ### Securing your resources directory
-In a production environment, you will move the resources directory outside the webroot for security reasons.
+All configuration files and certificates are located in the resources directory.
+In a production environment, you will move this directory outside the webroot for security reasons.
 Once you've done that, make sure you update the *pathToConfigJSON* variable in your Application.cfc.

 <cfset pathToConfigJSON = getDirectoryFromPath(getCurrentTemplatePath()) & "resources/config.json">

-### Config.js
+### Config.json
-Inside the resources directory, you'll find 4 files.  *the ONLY file used is config.js*.
+Inside the resources directory, you'll find 4 files.  *the ONLY file used is config.json*.
 The other 3 files show required values based on the type of Xero Application.
 For example, if you are building a Xero Public App, you can open *config-public.json* and save it as *config.json*, then follow the steps below to set the values for your App.

-* config.js
+* config.json
 * config-partner.json
 * config-private.json
 * config-public.json